DeanDodds/milestoneproject4/README.md

     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
 ```
-7. Go to Heroku and add the the vars from the csv file to your config vars.
+6. Go to HEROKU and add the the vars from the csv file to your config vars.
-8.  go to gitpod and in settings.py file and under the if statement above add
+7. Go to gitpod and in settings.py file and under the if statement above add
 ```
 AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
 ```
-9. Go to you S3 bucket , and 'Create folder'.
+8. Go to you S3 bucket , and 'Create folder'.
 Name the folder 'media' and click 'Save'.
-10. Inside the new media folder you just created, click 'Upload', 'Add files', and then select all the images that you are using on your site.
+9. Inside the new media folder you just created, click 'Upload', 'Add files', and then select all the images that you are using on your site.
-11. Under 'Permissions' select the option 'Grant public-read access' and click upload.
+10. Under 'Permissions' select the option 'Grant public-read access' and click upload.

 The django website should now be connected to you AS bucket